derfshaya/zetachain-api/README.md

 ### DB storage requirement

-To store the blockchain and address related information, *insight* uses LevelDB.
+To store the blockchain and address related information, *zetachain* uses LevelDB.
 Two DBs are created: txs and blocks.
 By default these are stored on
   ```~/.insight/```
-Please note that previous version's of Insight-API store that on `<insight's root>/db`
+Please note that previous version's of zetachain-API store that on `<insight's root>/db`

 this can be changed on config/config.js.
 As of June 2014, storing the livenet blockchain takes ~35GB of disk space (2GB for the testnet).

 ## Development

-To run insight locally for development with grunt:
+To run zetachain locally for development with grunt:

 ```$ NODE_ENV=development grunt```